ljy95135/DB-Project-10/README.md

 - finished the description pdf in milestone1
 - modified the description as the professor instructed in milestone2
 - finished the whole DML in milestone2
-- completed abstract for reprot.pdf
+- completed abstract and description for reprot.pdf

 ### Wandong Wu
 - changed the logical based on ERD in milestone2.